 Keto protein bars only require a few pantry staples and about 10 minutes!

-- Sweetener - You'll need a little bit of sweetener to enhance the flavor.
+Sweetener - You'll need a little bit of sweetener to enhance the flavor.
 I prefer a 1:1 sweetener in this recipe.
 Xylitol, erythritol, or allulose would all work well.
+Concentrated sweeteners with stevia may make them too sweet.

 How To Make Keto Protein Bars